epask/epask/README.md

 - 👀 I’m interested in cybersecurity and engineering ethics
 - 🌱 I’m currently learning javascript for fun
 - 💞️ I’m looking to collaborate on javascript things
-- 📫 How to reach me: discord @emmaa#3727
+- 📫 How to reach me: message over GitHub

 <!---
 epask/epask is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.